Converting Shapefiles to GeoJSON for Epi Pipelines

 gdf = gdf[~null_mask].copy()

-gdf["geometry"] = gdf.geometry.apply(lambda geom: _round_coords(geom, precision))
+gdf["geometry"] = gdf.geometry.apply(lambda g: _round_coords(g, precision))

-# 4. Attribute Sanitization
+# 4. Attribute sanitization (the de-identification contract).

 gdf = _sanitize_columns(gdf, pii_columns)

-# 5. Serialization
+# 5. Serialization — minified RFC 7946, bbox stripped.

 geojson_dict = json.loads(gdf.to_json())